 Online Colleges for Coaching: How to Choose

-Numerous colleges and universities offer distance learning coaching certificates and degrees.
-In addition to coaching experience, programs may require that applicants have a bachelor's degree.
+Numerous colleges and universities offer distance learning coaching certificates and degrees at the graduate level.
+In addition to coaching experience, programs require that applicants have a bachelor's degree.

 Students must determine their overall career goals before enrolling in a graduate certificate or degree program in coaching.
 Those who successfully complete an online graduate certificate program can strive for careers as a coach for amateur clubs, recreational leagues, interscholastic, youth leagues, collegiate teams, international teams or professional teams.
-Online students taking master's degree courses can attain careers as coaches, physical education or athletic administration.
+Online master's degree programs are designed for those seeking careers as coaches or physical education teachers in public schools or colleges, or positions in athletic administration.

 Online Graduate Certificate in Physical Education, Health Education and Coaching

-An online graduate certificate focusing on coaching is aimed for coaches and educators who already have a bachelor's degree and desire further information on coaching.
-Generally offered through the school's continued education division, most programs do not require students to have any background in sports or physical education; however, students must have a bachelor's degree from an accredited institution.
+An online graduate certificate focusing on coaching is aimed for coaches and educators who already have a bachelor's degree and desire further education in coaching.
+Generally offered through the school's continued education division, most programs do not require students to have any background in sports or physical education.
+Online coaching certificate courses cover the principles and problems found in coaching individual and team sports.
+Other topics include:

 Online Master of Arts in Coaching

-Students seeking enrollment must have a baccalaureate degree as well as at least five years of coaching experience as an assistant coach or head coach.
-Typical courses cover coaching skills and tactics, sports safety, motivation, conditioning and ethics.
-Some programs may recommend that students participate in an internship within a particular sport or physical education department.
+Students seeking enrollment must have a baccalaureate degree, and most programs also require at least five years of coaching experience as an assistant coach or head coach.
+Some programs recommend that students participate in an internship within a particular sport or physical education department.
+A portfolio or research project, where students discuss coaching, sport education and athlete-centered philosophy, may be required.
+Typical courses cover:

 Related to Online Colleges for Coaching: How to Choose